roebi/01-02-Webserver-in-Go-on-Podman/README.md

 in the browser there are the files

-current not optimal because all files (webserver and projects) are there.
+current not optimal because all files (webserver and projects) are there:

+change to directory web-projects

+change to directory web-project1

+then the index.html file will be rendered and shows

 ### inspect the image directories